Public consultation on ICS-related ComFrame standards

 - States that the ICS Implementation Assessment Methodology also sets out how the specificities of the US implementation of the ICS, in the form of the Final US AM, should be considered in the ICS implementation assessment.

-The consultation documents present the proposed changes to ICP 9 (CF 9.4) and ICP 20 (CF 20.10), following the development of ICS-related reporting and disclosure requirements.
-The proposed changes are shown in blue ComFrame boxes under CF 9.4 and CF 20.10 respectively.
-For clarity, the text of ICP 9 and ICP 20 that is not subject to public consultation appears in light grey font.
+The IAIS consultation documents presented the proposed changes to ICP 9 (CF 9.4) and ICP 20 (CF 20.10), following the development of ICS-related reporting and disclosure requirements.
+The proposed changes were shown in blue ComFrame boxes under CF 9.4 and CF 20.10 respectively.
+For clarity, the text of ICP 9 and ICP 20 that was not subject to public consultation appears in light grey font.

-The proposed new paragraph 47 of the ComFrame Assessment Methodology is presented in blue font.
-For clarity, the text that is not subject to public consultation appears in light grey font.
+The proposed new paragraph 47 of the ComFrame Assessment Methodology was presented in blue font.
+For clarity, the text that was not subject to public consultation appears in light grey font.

-A public background session will be held via webinar on 11 December 2025 at 15:00 – 16:30 CET to present the consultation documents and answer questions from stakeholders.
+A public background session was held via webinar on 11 December 2025 at 15:00 – 16:30 CET to present the consultation documents and answer questions from stakeholders.
 Click here for details and registration.